-One of New Zealand’s major tourism destinations, Rotorua attracts visitors and students from all around the world.
+As one of New Zealand’s major destinations for cultural and adventure activities, Rotorua attracts visitors and students from around the world.

 Living in Rotorua as a student

-In this friendly city, you’ll catch a bus from your homestay to your language school each day.
+Travelling around this friendly city is easy, and you’ll be able to catch a bus from your homestay to your language school each day.

-At lunch time or after school, you can walk down to the lakefront or Government Gardens with friends.
-Stopping off for a coffee on the way is a great way to practise your English in everyday situations.
+At lunchtime or after school, you can walk down to the lakefront or Government Gardens with friends.
+Stopping for a coffee on the way is a great way to practise your English in everyday situations.

-Everyone visiting Rotorua should visit Te Puia to see the world-famous mud pools, Pōhutu Geyser and to experience our unique Māori Culture.
+An absolute must-do activity is a visit to Te Puia to see the world-famous mud pools and Pōhutu Geyser, while experiencing our unique Māori culture.

 Eating and drinking in Rotorua

-You’ll never be stuck for something to eat or drink.
+You’ll never be stuck for something delicious to eat or drink in Rotorua.
 At lunchtime you can stay at school or visit one of the many international restaurants or cafes nearby.

 Why learn English in Rotorua?

-You’ll improve your English while experiencing a great mix of cultural and adventure activities in this adventure playground.
+Choose Rotorua is you want to improve your English while experiencing a fun mix of cultural, geothermal, and adventure activities.